salesforce/omakase/readme.md

 #### Custom rework

 The term _rework_ refers to the process of changing the processed CSS source code, e.g., changing a class name, adding a declaration, removing a rule, etc...
-Omakase's rework capabilities allow you to easily change nearly any aspect of the CSS.
+Omakase allows you to easily change nearly any aspect of the CSS.
 You can add, change or remove selectors, add, change or remove declarations, add, change or remove rules, and... you get the picture.

 Each AST object contains setters and getters for working with its values.
-In addition there are several utility classes to make everything as convenient as possible.
+In addition, there are several utility classes to make everything as convenient as possible.
 For Omakase, reworking the CSS tree is a first-class operation and is fully supported.

 Here is an example of a simple rework operation to prefix every selector with a class name called "myPrefix":